 So what about you?
 How loyal do you think you are.

-I trained with the army as an army cadet and training with the Royal Artillery (I was thinking of joining as an officer but didn't).
-One of the things we did were exercises that trained us to obey orders and to be loyal to one another - buddies who 'had each other's back' and looked out for one another - in the way we inspected each other's kit for parades, the state of our rooms and kit and out on exercise in the field and covering each other with gunfire.
+I trained with the army both as an army cadet and specifically I went and trained with the Royal Artillery (I was thinking of joining as an officer but didn’t).
+One of the things we did were exercises that trained us to obey orders and to be loyal to one another – buddies who ‘had each other’s back’ and looked out for one another – in the way we inspected each other’s kit for parades, the state of our rooms and kit and out on exercise in the field and covering each other with gunfire.

 Loyalty is really important in life and is something that makes relationships work.
 It means not gossiping about your friends; it means sticking up for your friends and it means looking out for each other.
 Loyalty will help you out in life in all kinds of ways.
 If you are loyal and kind, you will find that more often than not, people are loyal and kind to you.
 But there is a loyalty that goes beyond even our closest friendships.